rbricardo/aestudio-api/README.md

 ### About

 *AE Studio API* is a service that requests data from a third party service that offers a list of companies.
 Our API filter those companies bringing the oldest company and the company that has most locations.
-Also those companies are organized by pages.
+Also those companies are organized with pagination.

 ### Dependencies